Skip to main content

 3. Pain medications

-It’s unclear whether the risk of dementia is related to taking pain medication or to the effects of chronic pain on the brain, or both.
+It’s also unclear whether the risk of dementia is related to taking pain medication, the effects of chronic pain on the brain, or a combination of both.
 One newer study showed that older adults with chronic pain had a higher risk of developing dementia.
 This study didn’t measure how many of these adults were taking pain medications, so additional research is needed.

 Opioid medications include: